cbcrg/tcoffee/docs/tcoffee_installation.rst

--All the corresponding executables will be downloaded automatically and installed in
+All the corresponding executables will be downloaded automatically and installed in:

 ::